Introduction of Mansard Roof

 What Is Mansard Roof?

-Generally, this mansard roof is also known as a French roof or curb roof, which is a combined form of hip and gambrel roof.
+This mansard roof, commonly referred to as a French roof or curb roof, represents a hybrid form combining elements of both hip and gambrel roofs, illustrating the mansard vs gambrel design considerations.

 With the lower slope on it is its sides, it is characterized by two slopes punctured by dormer window and the windows steep roof inhabitable space create an additional floor and for a given number of habitable stories, it reduces the overall height of the building.